Affidavit of residence form

 If you are a sole proprietor and you have an EIN, you may enter either your SSN or EIN.
 However, using your EIN may result in unnecessary notices to the requester.

-Note: See the chart for further clarification of name and TIN combinations.
+Note: See the list below for further clarification of name and TIN combinations.

 How To Get a TIN — If you do not have a TIN, apply for one immediately.
 To apply for an SSN, get Form SS-5 from your local Social Security Administration office.
 Get Form W-7 to apply for an ITIN or Form SS-4 to apply for an EIN.
 You can get Forms W-7 and SS-4 from the IRS by calling 1-800-TAX-FORM (1-800-829-3676).